 The research is weak that we should dramatically limit our salt intake if we are healthy, unless we have kidney disease.
 Despite that, the wisdom of the ages, perhaps mistaken, is that you should limit the salt in your diet if you have high blood pressure.

-Read more at Salt high blood pressure to find out what the worst offending foods are.
+Read more at salt high blood pressure to find out what the worst offending foods are.

 It's just one more reason to bake your own panera bread menu recipe.
 It contains half the salt of the commercial loaf.
 An average commercial slice contains 170mg of sodium.